tamnguyenbbt/Okapi/README.md

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/app_config.jpg)

-## Setup to use Edge driver on Windows 10
+## Setup to Use EdgeDriver on Windows 10
 * Download the latest stable Edge driver from https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver, change its name to 'MicrosoftWebDriver.exe' and save it to a local folder
 * Config Path environment variabe
 * In app.config, set driverFlavour to "Edge"

-## Search by anchors syntax
+## Search by Anchors Syntax
 1. By anchor
 	* Anchor - a known web element
 	* Search - web element you need to locate